D-a-rt/d-art.fixed-price/README.md

 ``pb_key`` : Public key responsible to check the authorization_signature sent in order to protect the entrypoint.

-``signed_message_used`` : Big_map of all the signed message already used by users to prevent the smart kids from using used one.
+``signed_message_used`` : Big_map of all the signed messages already used by users to prevent the smart kids from using used one. ^^

-``contract_will_update`` : Boolean that will block access to create any drop or sale, (won't block the other entrypoint).
-The idea behind it is to empty contract storage and slowly move sales to a new version of the contract (if any).
+``contract_will_update`` : Boolean that will block access to the creates entrypoints.
+The idea behind it is to leave the ability to empty contract storage and slowly move sales to a new version of the contract.

 ``authorization_signature`` : Record holding the signed message and the message in bytes.